pybind/pybind11/.github/CONTRIBUTING.md

    files are valid as long as they stay in the correct relative position to the includes. `pybind11/share/cmake/pybind11` has the CMake files, and `pybind11/include` has the includes.
 The build directory is discarded.
-4. Three files are temporarily substituted in: `tools/setup_main.py.in`, `tools/pyproject.toml`, and `tools/_version.py.in`.
-The previously read version is included in these files during the copy.
+4. Three files are placed in the SDist: `tools/setup_main.py.in`, `tools/pyproject.toml`, and `tools/_version.py.in`.
-5. The package (such as the SDist) is created using the setup function in the new setup.py.
-Since the SDist procedure just copies existing files.
+5. The package is created using the setup function in the new setup.py.
-6. Context managers clean up all changes (even if an error is thrown).
+6. A context manager cleans up the temporary CMake install directory (even if an error is thrown).

+### 2. Building from SDist

+Since the SDist has the rendered template files in `tools` along with the includes and CMake files in the correct locations, the builds are completely trivial and simple.
+No extra requirements are required.
+The version is baked in, so there is not even a lookup performance penalty.